This is the multi-page printable view of this section. Click here to print.

 | Lua Engine Memory Used | Memory used by the Lua engine | bytes |

-| Master Last Interaction Time Ago | Time since the last interaction with the master | sec |
+| Master Last Interaction Time Ago | Time elapsed since the final interaction with the master | sec |

-| Master Last Interaction Time Ago [Sync] | Time since the last interaction with the master | sec |
+| Master Last Interaction Time Ago [Sync] | Time elapsed since the final interaction with the master | sec |

 | Master Offset | Current replication offset of the server | pid |